pingidentity/pingone-go-client/CONTRIBUTING.md

 2. **Linting**: Ensures code quality and consistency
 3. **CodeQL Analysis**: Performs static code analysis to identify security vulnerabilities
 4. **Security Scanning**: Uses gosec to detect potential security issues in the code
-5. **Vulnerability Scanning**: Checks dependencies for known vulnerabilities using govulncheck

 Make sure all CI checks pass before your pull request can be merged.